SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/02-Problem.md

 **Functionality:**

-If it's successful, returns the **toString method on the computer with the given id**.
+If it is successful, returns the **toString method on the computer with the given id**.

 ### Close Command: